 Can I get a job in Portugal as an American?

 Yes, American expats can get jobs in Portugal.
 While Portuguese language skills are beneficial, international companies in major cities like Lisbon and Porto often require English proficiency.
-Expats can consider remote work possibilities, check job boards, utilize recruitment agencies, and network to explore openings.
+Expats can consider remote work possibilities, check job boards, utilize recruitment agencies, and network to explore openings.Â

 Is it hard for Americans to get a job in Portugal?

 Obtaining a job in Portugal as an American can be as challenging as it is in any country.
-By networking and compiling a CV that highlights relevant skills, you can improve your chances of finding work in Portugal.
+By networking and compiling a CV that highlights relevant skills, you can improve your chances of finding a job in Portugal.
+It may also help to look for US jobs in Portugal, whether that be at an American company, American school, or the US Embassy in Portugal. Â

 As an American expat, you will need to apply for a work visa and a temporary stay visa.
 The Portuguese government offers visa opportunities like the Digital Nomad Visa and the D3 Visa or Highly Skilled Worker Visa.